dendriel/rozsa-mogs/README.md

     constructor(...) {
         // Configure the server
-        this.networkServer = new mogs.NetworkServer(this, { lobbyMode: lobbyMode, lobbyCode: lobbyCode, lobbyMaxPlayers: playersCount, ssl: sslCfg });
+        this.networkServer = new mogs.NetworkServer(this, {
+            lobbyMode: lobbyMode,
+            lobbyCode: lobbyCode, // The code shared with players to join
+            lobbyMaxPlayers: playersCount, // Max count of expected players
+            ssl: sslCfg // Optional support for SSL/TLS });
     }

     start(port: number) {